crowdin/vscode-crowdin/README.md

         ```
         ext install Crowdin.vscode-crowdin
         ```
-3. *Crowdin* plugin scans each Visual Studio workspace to find Crowdin configuration file (*crowdin.yml* or *crowdin.yaml*).
+3. *Crowdin* plugin scans each Visual Studio Code workspace to find Crowdin configuration file (*crowdin.yml* or *crowdin.yaml*).
 It automatically builds the tree with source files in *Crowdin Explorer* component available on your Activity Bar.
 4. Use upward and downward arrows in *Crowdin Explorer* component to upload source files to Crowdin and download translations correspondingly.

 ## Extension Settings